Trick-17/arch-installer/README.md

 Otherwise, call it yourself manually with `./autorun.sh`.
 Note that the keyboard layout is US so in case you have a different keyboard layout you have to look up the mapping for the `./`.

+## Using a vanilla iso (untested)
+Load the iso.
+Without changing directory download the repository

+    curl -o arch-installer -sL https://github.com/GPMueller/arch-installer/archive/<sha1-or-ref>.tar.gz | tar xz

+Where you replace the `<sha1-or-ref>` with either a commit or a version label.
+Next call the install scprict

+    sh arch-installer/install.sh

 ## Partitions
 > The installation requires a partition called *Arch*, since this procedure is primarily
 > intended for re-installation onto a pre-existing partition.
 You may thus have to `mkpart` beforehand.